 - Self-certification by the company, to ensure compliance with the conditions as mentioned above, which could be cross-checked, as and when required.
 Accordingly, the investors shall maintain accounts, duly certified by statutory auditors.

-- Government will have the first right to procurement of agricultural products.
+- The government will have the first right to the procurement of agricultural products.

 - Retail trading, in any form, using e-commerce would not be permissible for companies with FDI, engaged in the activity of multi-brand retail trading.